markmi/acpphint/README.md

 - Later: add 2 such *.pg files.
 Adjust/rename a couple of others, adding time variants to the existing RAM ones as well.

+- Adjust a FreeBSD makefile.\*'s for Running on a HoneyComb.
+Add files from a run in to acpphint_example_data/HoneyComb-FBSD/ .
+  No *.gp files for this yet.

 ###### [0.1.29] 2023-Jan-30         . . .
 2023-???-?? (final)
 Additions
 - Add NetBSD makefile.\*'s for Running on a HoneyComb.
 Add